-Table 11: Cloud User Certificate Management Display Fields and Buttons
+User Grouping and Certificate Management Display Fields and Buttons

 Field Description Domain Domain filtering field.
 Note that this field contains the following selection values: a domain value for each cloud LDAP group. the value Local Users, which includes all users belonging to cloud User Groups. the value All, which includes all users belonging to cloud User Groups and LDAP groups.
 Name User name.
 User Group Filters the users by group; All, independent users, or unassigned LDAP users.
 Email User's email address.
 Cert Expiration Certificate expiration date.
 Status Filters on (and displays) certificate status.
 Filters on: All - Does not filter on Certificate Status (filtering value only).
 Shows users in cloud LDAP groups and cloud User Groups.
-Blocked - User's certificate has been blocked (as described in Manage User Options Available in the Cloud User Certificate Management Screen). • Expired - User's certificate has expired.
-Non-Issued - User has not been issued a certificate. • Pending - User will get a certificate after you click (Commit).
-Revoked - User's certificate has been revoked (as described in Manage User Options Available in the Cloud User Certificate Management Screen). ullet Valid - User's certification is valid (that is, none of the above statuses).
-Filter Filters the display according to the values selected in the drop down lists.
-Clears the filter to re-display the full list.
+Blocked - User's certificate has been blocked (as described in User Grouping and Certificate Management). • Expired - User's certificate has expired.
+Non-Issued - User has not been issued a certificate. • Pending - User will get a certificate after you click 🟁 (Commit).
+Revoked - User's certificate has been revoked (as described in User Grouping and Certificate Management). • Valid - User's certification is valid (that is, none of the above statuses).
+Filter Filters the display according to the values selected in the drop down lists. × Clears the filter to re-display the full list.
+Displays a context menu that enables you to choose the action to be performed on the particular user.

-Table 11: Cloud User Certificate Management Display Fields and Buttons
+User Grouping and Certificate Management Display Fields and Buttons

-Field Description &gt; Displays a context menu that enables you to choose the action to be performed on the particular user.
-Export All Certificates Exports the certificates for all cloud users into a zipped directory structure organized by folders representing the user groups (defined in the Users Users/User Groups screen).
+Field Description Export All Certificates Exports the certificates for all cloud users into a zipped directory structure organized by folders representing the user groups (defined in the Users Users/User Groups screen).
 Note: This requires that the CA Authority be defined (in Administration Cloud Configuration ).
 For more information, see Cloud Configuration.
 Previous/Next buttons Pages through lists of users.

-To perform the management actions you can perform on users in the Cloud User lists, click 📜 for the particular user, and choose the appropriate option.
+To perform the management actions you can perform on users in the Cloud User lists, click 🛅 for the particular user, and choose the appropriate option.

-Table 12: Manage User Options Available in the Cloud User Certificate Management Screen
+Manage User Options Available in the User Grouping and Certificate Management Screen